keptn/keptn.github.io/content/docs/0.6.0/reference/keptnsbridge/index.md

 ### Enable Authentication

 To enable this feature, a secret has to be created that holds the two variables.
-This secret has to be apply within the Kubernetes deployment for the Keptn Bridge.
+This secret has to be applied within the Kubernetes deployment for the Keptn Bridge.

 * Create the secret using: